tidepool-org/tidepool-org.github.io/_docs/privacy-policy.md

 	Telephone: 650-353-2352
 	E-Mail: info@tidepool.org

 Tidepool’s Privacy Official serves as our data protection officer.
-Any PwD User, Care Team Member, Clinician or Researcher, or any other data subject, may contact the Privacy Official directly with questions, complaints, or suggestions concerning privacy or data protection, at the following address:
+Any PwD User, Care Team Member, Clinician, or Researcher, or any other data subject, may contact the Privacy Official directly with questions, complaints, or suggestions concerning privacy or data protection, at the following address:

 	Howard Look
 	Tidepool Project
 	555 Bryant St., #429
 	Palo Alto, CA 94301
 	Telephone:  650.353.2352
 	E-Mail: privacy@tidepool.org

 As our services expand, we will evaluate our policies and practices and occasionally implement changes and refinements.
 If we make a change to this Privacy Policy that we determine, in our sole discretion, is material, we will endeavor to notify you (for example, by email to the email address in your Tidepool account) prior to the changes becoming effective.
 We will post all revised or new Privacy Policies on the Tidepool website at [www.tidepool.org/legal](http://www.tidepool.org/legal), and indicate the date it was last revised.

-Tidepool may treat the information of PwD Users, Care Team Members, Clinicians and Researchers differently.
-For this reason, this Privacy Policy has separate sections with information specific to PwD Users, to Care Team Members, to Clinicians and to Researchers, and a section that applies to everyone.
+Tidepool may treat the information of PwD Users, Care Team Members, Clinicians, Researchers, and Clinics differently.
+For this reason, this Privacy Policy has separate sections with information specific to PwD Users, to Care Team Members, to Clinicians, to Researchers, to Clinics, and a section that applies to everyone.
 To learn more, please review the following:

 1. [Information for PwD Users - Frequently Asked Questions for PwD Users](#1-information-for-pwd-users)
   1.1 [What PwD User information does Tidepool collect and for what purposes?](#1.1)